 Her passion for community and collaboration is fueled by many years as an educator, experiences working with small NGO teams across the developing world, and selecting and training local leads for the world’s largest hackathons.

 Based in Texas, Ali presently works as a strategist and project manager at the NASA Johnson Space Center where she continues to dream up new ways to build and engage teams and technologies to create a better future.

-Strengths: connectedness | empathy | developer | intellection | input
+Strengths: connectedness | empathy | developer | intellection | responsibility

-Areas of focus: community building | global mass collaboration | government innovation | open government | church planting
+Areas of focus: community building | global mass collaboration | technology development | open government | church planting